Tasks as Executables (Example)§

 Since compiler-binary

-task, it shall be unambiguously used as the binary.
+Task, it shall be unambiguously used as the executable.

 Note